How to Plot Project Management Risk

 The risk register isn’t something that gets put away after you start the project.
 It’s something that you need to look at every week and make sure that you’ve got your project team on the ball from preventing those risks from happening.
 Because if those risks actually happen and become issues, they’re certainly going to cost you a lot more time, money, potentially quality, and certainly a lot more frustration on your project.

 For a handy example of what a project risk register might look like, you can find one on the projectmanager.com website.
 Simply go to the homepage.
 In the middle of the homepage you’ll see a Features tab.
 Click on that and on the left-hand side of your screen a navigation pane will open up which has Risks and Issues listed on there about partway down.
 Click on Risks and Issues and up will pop an image of a risk register and some descriptions about what you might want to use that risk register for.
+(Editor’s note: Watch how to plot Risks, Issues and Changes in our Support video, for a step-by-step and visual guide.)

 For more project management whiteboard sessions and all your project manager needs, come see us at projectmanager.com.
 Or sign up for your free trial today.